Small Business Credit Cards vs Purchasing Cards

 Helps you build and grow your business credit score with consistent, on-time payments | Can damage your personal credit score with irresponsible usage |

-P-cards allow your company’s employees to procure goods and services without the need to go through the traditional purchasing and approval process.
+P-cards are a type of business expense card that allows your company’s employees to procure goods and services without the need to go through the traditional purchasing and approval process.
 These cards are linked to the company’s account, and you can control which merchants they can be used for and how much the daily or weekly limits are.

 There are three common types of purchasing cards:

-- Charge cards: All card transactions are drawn from a line of credit.
-You will receive your bill every 15 or 30 days (depending on your agreement), and the bill must be paid in full before the monthly due date.
+- Charge cards: All card transactions are drawn from a line of credit, similar to a business credit card.
+You will receive your bill every 15 or 30 days (depending on your agreement).
+Unlike a business credit card, however, your charge card bill must be paid in full by the monthly due date, and you cannot carry a balance to the next billing cycle.

-- Debit cards: You need to preload funds to the card, and the transaction amount will be deducted automatically from the card balance.
+- Debit cards: These cards are typically linked to your bank account balance, and the transaction amount will be deducted automatically from your balance every time you use the card.

 - Prepaid cards: The company needs to load funds on the card before it can be used for any purchase transactions.
-The procurement transactions will be debited directly from the company’s main account.
+The procurement transactions will be debited directly from your prepaid card’s account balance.
 If you want options, check out our list of the best business prepaid cards.

 How Purchasing Cards Work

-Employers can set daily or monthly spending limits per user and set a merchant category code (MCC) to allow only specific merchants the card may be used for.
-Some p-cards allow you to block certain spending categories and set the time of the day when the cards may be used.
+Employers can set daily or monthly spending limits per user.
+They can also set a merchant category code (MCC) to allow the card to be used only with specific merchants.
+Some p-cards even let you block certain spending categories and set the time of the day when the cards may be used.

 Pros & Cons of Purchasing Cards